The Widow of Saint-Pierre

-The Widow of Saint-Pierre (La veuve de Saint-Pierre) is a 2000 Canadian-French film by Patrice Leconte with Juliette Binoche, Daniel Auteuil and Emir Kusturica.
+The Widow of Saint-Pierre (La veuve de Saint-Pierre) is a 2000 film by Patrice Leconte with Juliette Binoche, Daniel Auteuil and Emir Kusturica.
 Loosely inspired by an actual case, it tells the story of a disillusioned army officer whose love for his wife in her efforts to save a convicted murderer leads him to disobey orders.

 The film made its North American debut at the 2000 Toronto International Film Festival.
 It was nominated for a Golden Globe Award in 2001 for Best Foreign Language Film and in that year was also nominated for two César Awards.

 Plot

 In 1849, on the French islands of Saint-Pierre and Miquelon, two rescued sailors get drunk and kill a man.
 Arrested, tried and sentenced, one dies in custody but the other, Néel, has to wait for his execution because the little islands have no guillotine or executioner.